The U.S. Presidential Service Center®Foundation and Trusts - A museum on support and protection of the U.S. Presidency.

 Enjoy our exhibit: "Jackie, How Could You?" launched in conjunction with the motion picture, "Jackie," and the CNN series, American Dynasties: The Kennedys, the exhibition goes into different directions than the film, and beyond topics, anyone is willing to showcase in the museum field.
 You may have seen our posters, greeting cards, postcards, and signs on the highway.
 Be sure to watch us on FOX Television discussing FOX Searchlight Pictures distribution of the film, nationwide.

 Please see one of our previous Facebook Event page for a showcase of information and videos.
 For a full listing of shows please see the entire roster with locations and dates here, state by state.

-These exhibits will feature an exclusive digital collection of online offerings in conjunction with Google Arts & Culture exhibits, and opening night presentations.
-These are five new exhibits revolving around controversial ideas in America and how a President and First Family can reflect it in history.
+These exhibits feature an exclusive digital collection of online offerings in conjunction with Google Arts & Culture exhibits and opening night presentations.
+These are new exhibits revolving around controversial ideas in America and how a President and First Family can reflect it in history.
 As more eyes turn on the Presidency than ever before - we are designing these exhibits with that in mind, to examine the involvement of Presidents in such affairs.

 Protecting the Presidency began in the 1700's